emugambi/github_actions_for_Machine_Learning/README.md

-# An ML workflow for detecting malicious URLs and improved using LLM AI knowledge - trading off classical ML and LLMs
+# An ML workflow for detecting malicious URLs and improved using LLM AI knowledge

 ## Tools used : scikit-learn pipelines, CML, and GitHub actions.